 Tailor to Suit the Project

 PRINCE2 must be tailored to the specific project environment, complexity, risk, scale and importance.
-A one-size-fits-all application of PRINCE2 is not PRINCE2 — appropriate tailoring is a principle, not an exception.
-This principle was strengthened in the 7th edition.
+Applying the same approach to every project regardless of size is not PRINCE2.
+Appropriate tailoring is a principle, not an optional extra.
+This was strengthened significantly in the 7th edition.

 04 — Costs

-PRINCE2 exams are administered by PeopleCert (which owns Axelos).
-You can take exams online via PeopleCert's proctored platform or at an accredited training centre.
-Costs vary by region and whether you sit through an accredited training organisation (ATO) or purchase an exam voucher directly.
+PRINCE2 exams are administered by PeopleCert.
+You can take them online via their proctored platform or at an accredited training centre.
+Costs vary by region and by whether you go through an accredited training organisation or buy an exam voucher directly.

 Approximate Exam Costs (2026)

-Foundation: £200–£260 for the exam voucher purchased directly from PeopleCert.
-Many training providers include the exam fee in a combined course package.
-Practitioner: £270–£330 for the exam voucher.
-A combined 5-day Foundation + Practitioner training course with both exams included typically costs £900–£1,500 in the UK depending on provider and format (classroom vs virtual).
-Self-study with purchased exam vouchers is the most cost-effective route if you are disciplined.
+Foundation: £200 to £260 for the exam voucher purchased directly from PeopleCert.
+Many training providers include the exam in a combined course package.
+Practitioner: £270 to £330 for the exam voucher.
+A combined 5-day Foundation and Practitioner course with both exams included typically costs £900 to £1,500 in the UK depending on the provider.
+Self-study with purchased exam vouchers is the most cost-effective route if you are disciplined about your study time.

 Renewal (Practitioner Only)

-Practitioner certification expires after 3 years and requires renewal via PeopleCert's MyCredentials portal.
-Renewal options: sit the Practitioner exam again, or accumulate the required CPD points through PeopleCert's continuing education activities.
-Foundation does not expire and does not require renewal.
+Practitioner certification expires after 3 years.
+You renew through PeopleCert's MyCredentials portal by sitting the Practitioner exam again or by accumulating the required CPD points through PeopleCert's continuing education activities.
+Foundation does not expire.
+You earn it once and it stays with you for life.

 📌

-Employer-funded certification: In the UK, many employers — particularly in the public sector and consultancies — fund PRINCE2 Foundation and Practitioner as standard professional development.
-Before self-funding, check your organisation's training and development policy.
-A combined 5-day course is a legitimate and commonly approved CPD request.
+Check if your employer will fund it first.
+In the UK, many employers in the public sector and large consultancies fund PRINCE2 Foundation and Practitioner as standard professional development.
+Before you pay from your own pocket, check your organisation's training policy.
+A combined 5-day course is a reasonable and commonly approved CPD request.
+Many of my students have had their employers cover the full cost.

 05 — Comparison